Gymshark, Huda Beauty and the wonders of negative cash conversion cycles

 Improving Cash Conversion Cycles

 Ben’s story is very similar to that of the Kattan sisters, who built Huda Beauty into a billion-dollar enterprise with no external funding.
-Again, the ingredients for their success: Great product, very strong community, and, you guessed it, negative cash conversion cycles.
+Again, the ingredients for their success: Great product, powerful community, and, you guessed it, negative cash conversion cycles.

-As you can immediately deduce from the formula above, improving (i.e., reducing) cash conversion cycles can be done through three ways:
+As you can immediately deduce from the formula above, improving (i.e., reducing) Cash Conversion Cycles can be achieved through three ways:

 - Reducing the amount of inventory you hold